DockYard-Academy/curriculum/CONTRIBUTING.md

 ![GitHub Clone URL](./images//fork_curriculum_clone.png)

-Then run the following command in the command line from the folder you want to create your `beta_curriculum` folder in.
+Then run the following command in the command line from the folder you want to create your `curriculum` folder in.
 <div style="background-color: lightcoral; font-weight: bold; padding: 1rem; color: black; margin: 1rem 0;">Ensure you replace URL with the copied URL</div>

 ```